DebenOldert/Implementation/README.md

 # HvA project Implementation - 2015

-Currently under development.
 This project implementation, for the University of Applied Sciences of Amsterdam/ Hogeschool van Amsterdam.

-- Feel free to copy/use it for your own project.
+**Feel free to copy/use it for your own project.
-- Keep in mind that it took me several days/weeks, beers and asperines to make this.
+Keep in mind that it took me several days/weeks, beers and asperines to make this.
-- So be nice, and give me some credit, I won't bite and it won't hurt you.
+So be nice, and give me some credit, I won't bite and it won't hurt you.**

 Now that is said, I can explain what I've made.
 First of all you need to understand the different parts of this project.